esuz/lil-peep-nlp/README.md

 # lil-peep-nlp

 Predicting lyrics of Lil peep using the ULMFiT model.
 The songs were webscrape from an undisclosed lycris distribution page.
 The dataset is not supplied to avoid copyright issues.
 However the trained model can be download from a google drive:
 https://drive.google.com/file/d/1bkVQAcm8sllbf008usfzQ2AinfRB5Iuc/view?usp=sharing

 The model.pth file should be saved in the model directory.

+### Example
 Lyrics can be predicted in the followint way:
 >$ python lil-peep.py "White wine"

-Sample output:
+### Sample output:
 White wine , more wine , baby pour another cup
   Ayo xxbos They do n't see me unless i pull up Lamborghini
   Everybody wanna be me till i pull up and they meet me